 JessicaA blancmange is a European dessert traditionally made with a gelatin-based thickener.
-In the Harry Potter series, this dessert is seen in Harry Potter and the Goblet of Fire during the Triwizard feast.
+This dessert is seen in Harry Potter and the Goblet of Fire during the Triwizard Tournament feast.
 This version has a little twist to the traditional recipe.
 It gives a combination of blancmange with a crème brûlée recipe, hence the name Blancmange Brûlée.
 It is a much denser custard with a hint of almond flavoring and a caramelized sugar topping.

 - 10 egg yolks